Abdulkereem/ngrok/docs/SELFHOSTING.md

 Substitute the address of your ngrokd server for "example.com:4443".
 The "trust_host_root_certs" parameter instructs ngrok to trust the root certificates on your computer when establishing TLS connections to the server.
-By default, ngrok only trusts the root certificate for ngrok.com.
+By default, ngrok only trusts the root certificate for dockhive.app.

 ## 6. Connect with a client
 Then, just run ngrok as usual to connect securely to your own ngrokd server!